 In the fresh water budget, a feedback term can also be added.
-Converted into an equivalent freshwater flux, it takes the following expression:
+Converted into an equivalent freshwater flux, it takes the following expression :

-$$EMP = EMP_o + \gamma_s^{-1} e{3t} \frac{(S|{k=1} - SSS{Obs})}{S|{k=1}}$$ (6.6)
+$$EMP = EMP_o + \gamma_s^{-1} e{3t} \frac{(S|{k=1} - SSS{Obs})}{S|{k=1}}$$ (6.7)

-where EMP $o$ is a net surface fresh water flux (observed, climatological or an atmospheric model product), SSS{Obs} is a sea surface salinity (usually a time interpolation of the monthly mean Polar Hydrographic Climatology [Steele et al. 2001]), $S|{k=1}$ is the model surface layer salinity and γ_s is a negative feedback coefficient which is provided as a namelist parameter.
-Unlike heat flux, there is no physical justification for the feedback term in 6.6 as the atmosphere does not care about ocean surface salinity [Madec and Delecluse 1997].
+where EMPo is a net surface fresh water flux (observed, climatological or an atmospheric model product), $SSS{Obs}$ is a sea surface salinity (usually a time interpolation of the monthly mean Polar Hydrographic Climatology [?]), $S|{k=1}$ is the model surface layer salinity and $\gamma_s$ is a negative feedback coefficient which is provided as a namelist parameter.
+Unlike heat flux, there is no physical justification for the feedback term in 6.7 as the atmosphere does not care about ocean surface salinity [?].
 The SSS restoring term should be viewed as a flux correction on freshwater fluxes to reduce the uncertainties we have on the observed freshwater budget.

-6.6.2 Handling of ice-covered area (sbcice)
+6.7.3 Handling of ice-covered area (sbcice\...)

 The presence at the sea surface of an ice covered area modifies all the fluxes transmitted to the ocean.
-There are several way to handle sea-ice in the system depending on the value of the nn_ice namelist parameter.
+There are several way to handle sea-ice in the system depending on the value of the nn\ice namelist parameter.

-nn_ice = 0 there will never be sea-ice in the computational domain.
+- nn\ice = 0 there will never be sea-ice in the computational domain.
 This is a typical namelist value used for tropical ocean domain.
 The surface fluxes are simply specified for an ice-free ocean.
-No specific things is done for sea-ice.

-nn_ice = 1 sea-ice can exist in the computational domain, but no sea-ice model is used.
+No specific things is done for sea-ice. - nn\ice = 1 sea-ice can exist in the computational domain, but no sea-ice model is used.
 An observed ice covered area is read in a file.
-Below this area, the SST is restored to the freezing point and the heat fluxes are set to $-4 \ W/m^2 \ (-2 \ W/m^2)$ in the northern (southern) hemisphere.
-The associated modification of the freshwater fluxes are done in such a way that the change in buoyancy fluxes remains zero.
+Below this area, the SST is restored to the freezing point and the heat fluxes are set to $-4 W/m^2 (-2 W/m^2)$ in the northern (southern) hemisphere.
+The associated modification of the freeshwater fluxes are done in such a way that the change in buoyancy fluxes remains zero.
 This prevents deep convection to occur when trying to reach the freezing point (and so ice covered area condition) while the SSS is too large.
 This manner of managing sea-ice area, just by using si IF case, is usually referred as the ice-if model.
-It can be found in the sbcice_if.F90 module.
+It can be found in the sbcice\if.F90 module.

-nn_ice = 2 or more A full sea ice model is used.
+nn\ice = 2 or more A full sea ice model is used.
 This model computes the ice-ocean fluxes, that are combined with the air-sea fluxes using the ice fraction of each model cell to provide the surface ocean fluxes.
-Note that the activation of a sea-ice model is is done by defining a CPP key (key_lim2 or key_lim3).
-The activation automatically ovewrite the read value of nn_ice to its appropriate value (i.e. 2 for LIM-2 and 3 for LIM-3).
+Note that the activation of a sea-ice model is is done by defining a CPP key (key\lim2 or key\lim3).
+The activation automatically ovewrite the read value of nn\ice to its appropriate value (i.e. 2 for LIM-2 and 3 for LIM-3).

-6.6.3 Addition of river runoffs (sbcrnf.F90)
+6.7.4 Addition of river runoffs (sbcrnf.F90)

-'''

-&namsbc rnf

-runoffs namelist surface boundary condition

-! file name

-! frequency (hours) ! variable ! time interpolation ! clim ! starting !

-!
-(0/1) ! record

-! (if <0

-months) !

-name

-(logical)

-, 'sorunoff',

-= 'runoff_1m_nomask'

--1.

-.true.

-= 'runoff_1m_nomask' ,

-.false.

-! directory in which the model is executed

-cn_dir = './' ! directory in which the model is executed

-ln_rnf_emp = .false. ! runoffs included into precipitation field (T) or into a file (F)

-ln_rnf_mouth = .false. ! specific treatment at rivers mouths

-rn_hrnf = 0.e0 ! depth over which enhanced vertical mixing is used

-rn_avt_rnf = 1.e-3 ! value of the additional vertical mixing coef. [m2/s]

-rn_avt_rnf =

-'''
+! &namsbc_rnf ! run ' noffs namelist surface boundary condition ! ile name ! frequency (hours) ! variable ! time interpolation ! clim ! starting ! ! cn_dir = './' ln_rnf_emp = .1 ln_rnf_mouth = .1 rn_hrnf = 0 rn_avt_rnf = 1 rn_rfact = 1 ln_rnf_depth = .fa ln_rnf_temp = .fa ln_rnf_sal = .fa ' ! directory in which the model is executed false. ! runoffs included into precipitation field (T) or into a file (F) false. ! specific treatment at rivers mouths .e0 ! depth over which enhanced vertical mixing is used .e-3 ! value of the additional vertical mixing coef. [m2/s] .e0 ! multiplicative factor for runoff alse. ! read in depth information for runoff alse. ! read in temperature information for runoff alse. ! read in salinity information for runoff